 Ever heard the expression…”What Can Go Will Go Wrong?”
 Allow me to explain…

-We packed up the car with all the essentials and set out to this campground.
+We packed up the car with all the essentials; tent, blankets, water, games, and we even had to make ahead meals for camping to ensure we made this the best trip possible.
+So we set out to this campground.
 As we neared the location and drove through a rural little town, it appeared desolate and looked like something more out of a horror movie.
 We ignored this and traveled onto the campground site.
 Once we arrived and hopped out the car, we were met with what appeared to be a deteriorating site.
 The welcome sign was barely visible and looked like termites vandalized it.
+Termites can do a lot of damage!
+My friend had termites in her home and had to get Terminix termite control to come and get rid of them for her.
+Thankfully we didn’t see any termites at the campsite!
 The campgrounds had lot numbers for the plots, but I am not sure even calling them plots was appropriate.
 Either way, we were there already, set up shop and decided to go check out horseback riding.

 The best way to describe the stables and condition of the horses is for me to tell you if PETA ever caught wind of that place they would have laid down a serious smack down shutdown.
 The horses were thin, diseased looking, with ribs showing and skin ailments.
 We could not believe our eyes and it hurt to look at them.
 On top of that, the stable owners wanted to charge us $75 a person to ride!
 We were like mmmk NO!